Figure-eight loop: Climbing

 This is the standard method for attaching a rope to a climbing harness.

-Often an additional strangle knot (which is half of a double fisherman's knot) "backup knot" is tied in the tail the figure 8.
+Often an additional strangle knot (which is half of a double fisherman's knot) "backup knot" is tied in the tail of the figure 8.
 This is not required for the knot's integrity during climbing, but could prevent ring-loading failure if belaying from the rope loop (instead of a dedicated belay loop).
 It also ensures that adequate tail length has been included, and gets excess tail out of the way.
 If the finish knot is not included, the tail should be 4 to 8 inches long.
 The tail can also be tucked back into the knot, called a "Yosemite finish" or "Yosemite tuck".
 This holds the bottom loop open, making the knot easier to untie after falling, but also making it weaker in a ring-loading configuration.

-The diameter of the loop should be kept small, to avoid being caught on protrusions while falling, or clipped into accidentally while lead climbing.
+The diameter of the loop should be kept small to avoid being caught on protrusions while falling, or clipped into accidentally while lead climbing.
 A well-dressed knot has a symmetrical appearance, with the strands parallel through each curve.